 Many psychotherapies are about trying to counteract symptoms or problems you may be experiencing by teaching you what would be a more desirable response to the problem you are having, then having you practice this response.
 These therapies may be about telling you to change your thinking or behavior, with the hope that eventually this new response or way of thinking will become stronger in your brain than your old response.
 The trouble with these approaches is that you have to continue to try to overcome your habitual response, rather than experience life without the problematic response.
-The last ten years I've been receiving training in and practicing a new approach to change called Coherence Therapy, an exciting new therapeutic modality which gets to the root of your problem and catalyzes change on a deep level.
+The last ten years I've been practicing a new approach to change called Coherence Therapy, an exciting new therapeutic modality which gets to the root of your problem and catalyzes change on a deep level.
 This therapy is experiential, not based on my analyzing you or telling you what to do.
 I find that this approach is often very effective.
 I became a certified practitioner of Coherence Therapy in 2016.
 I may also use other techniques with you depending on what, in my clinical judgement, will help you the most rapidly and profoundly.
 I also have training in Nonviolent Communication (NVC) and ISTDP/AEDP (Intensive Short Term Dynamic Therapy/Accelerated Experiential Dynamic Psychotherapy).
 I am also a student of A Course in Miracles.
 For more info about NVC, please click here.